linode/docs/docs/guides/development/authentication/how-to-authenticate-using-jwt/index.md

 const jwtSecret = "example-secret";

 // Create an array with user login credentials and information.
-// Typically, you would likely store this information in a database,
+// Typically, you would store this information in a database,
-// and ideally the passwords would be stored encrypted. const userCredentials = [
+// and the passwords would be stored encrypted. const userCredentials = [
     {
         "username": "userA",